 (None, None).
 It is not possible to run it in nonblocking mode; use the normal

 A channel layer implementing the

-asyncio extension must also provide:
+async extension must also provide:

-receive_asyncio(channels), a function that behaves like
+receive_async(channels), a function that behaves like

 receivebut that fulfills the asyncio coroutine contract to block until either a result is available or an internal timeout is reached and